-Additionally, even if the prototype wouldn't have make use of it, we found a missing functionality in WFS: paging.
+Additionally, even if the prototype wouldn't have make use of it, we found a missing functionality in WFS, paging.
 Considering that the kind of experiments biodiversity needs to make it seams unfeasible to retrieve all features at once from a WFS service to do an analysis with them.
 Because of the lack of paging, if a service has set a limit of 1000 features per request, analysis tools would never be able to get further than that in an standard way.
-Tricks like requesting per boxes could be done it could easily be that a service is exposing several thousand features with the same coordinates and therefore this "paging mechanism" does not work.
-It would be desirable to have an standard paging mechanism in WFS, and should be suggested to the OGC through the relevant fora.
+Tricks like requesting per boxes could be done it could easily be that a service is exposing several thousand features with the same coordinates and therefore this "paging mechanism" do not work.
+Would be desirable to have an standard paging mechanism in WFS.